toverainc/willow-autocorrect/README.md

 Commands are pass-through to HA.
 When HA responds that the intent was matched the following happens:

 1) WAC searches Typesense to make sure we don't already know about that successful command.
 This uses exact string search.
-2) If the matching intent command is new add it to Typesense.
+2) If the matching intent is new add it to Typesense.
-3) The command does what it does.
+3) The command does what it does in Home Assistant.

 If the intent isn't matched and WAC doesn't have a prior successful intent match we don't do anything other than return "Sorry, I don't know that command".
 This is what you have today.